joaocarmo/instagram-getter/README.md

 ## About

-A Tampermonkey userscript to provide a button for easily getting the post's photographs or videos from the web app.
+A Tampermonkey userscript completely written in Readct to provide a button for easily getting the post's photographs or videos from the web app.

 ## Usage